 Healthcare Simulation Dictionary

-In January 2013, an international group of simulation experts gathered in Orlando, Florida, U.S.A. to form a working team whose mission was to create a dictionary of terms used in health care simulation.
-This group recognized a need to compile terms that had been completed by other groups in health care simulation and to add more terms.
-The document you see represents the work of many individuals and their societies to compile and refine the dictionary.
-The goal of this project is to enhance communication and clarity for health care simulationists in teaching, education, assessment, research, and systems integration activities.
-The Agency for Healthcare Research and Quality (AHRQ) has partnered with the Society for Simulation in Healthcare and its many affiliates to produce the first comprehensive Healthcare Simulation Dictionary and disseminate it widely as part of AHRQ’s mission to improve patient safety, which includes simulation research.
+In January 2013, an international group of simulation experts gathered in Orlando, Florida, U.S.A., to form a working team whose mission was to create a dictionary of terms used in healthcare simulation.
+This group recognized a need to compile terms that had been completed by other groups in healthcare simulation and to add more terms.
+The Healthcare Simulation Dictionary represents the work of many individuals and their societies to compile and refine the dictionary.
+The goal of this project is to enhance communication and clarity for healthcare simulationists in teaching, education, assessment, research, and systems integration activities.
+The Agency for Health care Research and Quality (AHRQ) has partnered with the Society for Simulation in Healthcare (SSH) and its many affiliates to produce this comprehensive Healthcare Simulation Dictionary and disseminate it widely as part of SSH and AHRQ’s mission to improve patient safety, which includes simulation research.

-- This is a living document and represents the sum of the work at this moment.
-Terms and definitions will change and be edited, added, or deleted over time.
+This is a living document and represents the sum of the work at this moment.
+Terms and definitions will continue to change and be clarified, added, or deleted over time.

 Lori Lioce DNP, FNP-BC, CHSE-A, CHSOS, FAANP is editor of the second edition.